Te Deum Chamber Choir is an ensemble for highly skilled singers to share, grow, and be inspired to create powerful choral music.

 Mariana Farah is the Associate Director of Choral Activities at the University of Kansas, where she teaches courses in graduate choral literature and conducting, and directs the Concert Choir and Women’s Chorale.
 She also serves as music director at First Presbyterian Church in Lawrence, Kansas.
 Choirs under her direction have successfully performed at the Kansas and Missouri Music Educators Association conventions and at the Southwestern Division of the American Choral Directors Association Convention.
 In addition to her work at KU, Mariana maintains an active schedule as a clinician for festivals in Brazil and the U.S., where she is often sought out for her expertise in Brazilian choral music.
 Recent engagements include appearances as a conductor at the 2014 Kansas Music Educators Association Convention, Universidade de São Paulo-Ribeirão Preto, Universidade Estadual de Maringá, Festival de Música de Londrina, the 2014 Idaho All State Treble Choir, a residency with the Harvard-Radcliffe Collegium Musicum, and the 2015 Kantorei Summer Choral Institute.
 Prior to her appointment at KU, Mariana served as the Director of Choral Activities at Indiana University Southeast.
 She is currently the Repertoire and Standards Chair for Ethnic and Multicultural Perspectives for the ACDA Southwestern Division.

 Julianna Fox was pleased to join Te Deum in the spring of 2015.
 She holds bachelor’s degrees in vocal music education and vocal performance from Missouri State University.
 While at MSU, she was privileged to sing in the Concert Chorale under Dr. Guy Webb.
 She was also active in the opera program, costuming many productions as well as performing.
 Julianna is an alumnus of the Kansas City Chorale and taught elementary music in Hickman Mills before working in insurance services for State Street Financial.
-She is currently a stay-at-home mom to her son Miles, and expects a daughter in February.
+She is currently a stay-at-home mom to her son Miles and daughter Eden.

 Nick Gillock is thrilled to be in his third season with Te Deum Chamber Choir.
 He completed his Bachelor of Music Education from Kansas State University, graduating in December of 2014.
 Currently, he is the choral director at Indian Trail Middle School in the Olathe school district.
 At KSU he studied voice with Prof. Dale Ganz and Dr. Bryan Pinkall, and choral studies with Dr. Julie Yu and Dr. Joshua Oppenheim.
 He performed with the KSU Concert Choir and Men’s Choir as well as opera productions.
 When not singing, Nick enjoys hanging out with friends and cheering on Sporting KC and the KSU Wildcats!